 Often these visits coincide with vaccines and refills for parasite prevention, so you can take care of everything all in one visit.
 But even if your pet doesn’t need a vaccine at the time, it’s still a good idea to come in for their wellness exam.

 That’s because pets age more quickly than humans do.
 So, regular exams and preventive care help to keep them in their best shape, so they can live a longer, happier life.

 Pets that are at a higher risk of diseases — whether infections, genetic, or age-related conditions — will be recommended to come in more often.
 This includes growing puppies and kittens, certain breeds, and senior pets.

 How much does a wellness exam cost?

-A wellness exam at Upper Keys Veterinary Hospital costs $39-$49.
+A wellness exam at Upper Keys Veterinary Hospital varies in cost.
 But, we offer a discount for new clients, and may be able to save you some money with our comprehensive wellness plans.